-It is required that GF 360° members receive a medical assessment within ten calendar days of GF 360° CMO's receipt of the eligibility file from DCH or written notice from DFCS/DJJ, whichever comes first.
+It is required that GF 360° members receive a medical assessment within ten calendar days of the GF 360° CMO's receipt of the eligibility file from DCH or written notice from the Department of Human Services Division of Family and Children Services (DFCS) or the

+Department of Juvenile Justice (DJJ), whichever comes first.
 The medical assessment includes all components of the Early and Periodic Screening, Diagnostic and Treatment (EPSDT) periodicity schedule, relevant to the member's age, including developmental, vision, hearing and dental assessments.
 Additionally, all Georgia Families 360° members must receive a health risk screening within thirty days of receipt of the member's eligibility file from DCH.